nathanu1/AR-HUD-Prototype/uploads/AR-Glasses-Build-Guide.md

 ---

-## 3. The optical system — the hard part
+## 3. The optical system

 Difficulty within itself; making the optics, The combiner merges your tiny bright image with the world.

-### Combiner options, ranked by DIY-friendliness
+### Combiner options

-1. **Simple magnifier + plate/pellicle beamsplitter .** A lens collimates the microdisplay; a partially-reflective flat (a 50/50 beamsplitter plate, or a pellicle) bounces it into the eye while you see through it.
-Cheapest, most forgiving, smallest FOV, dimmest.
-Great for learning.
+1. **Simple magnifier + plate/pellicle beamsplitter .** A lens collimates the microdisplay; a partially-reflective flat (a 50/50 beamsplitter plate, or a pellicle) bounces it into the eye while you see through it.  smallest FOV, dimmest.
 2. **Birdbath optics** Light from the display hits a beamsplitter at ~45°, reflects to a concave ("birdbath") spherical mirror that collimates and magnifies it, then passes back through the beamsplitter to the eye.
 Off-the-shelf beamsplitter cubes/plates and small concave mirrors make this buildable.
 It's bulkier and you lose a lot of light passing the beamsplitter twice (often only ~10–25% efficiency), but image quality and FOV are good.
-This is the standard hobbyist and many early-commercial choice.
 3. **Reflective freeform / prism.** A custom-shaped prism folds the path.
-Larger FOV, but you need the specific part — you're sourcing, not fabricating.
+Larger FOV, but you need the specific part.
 4. **Waveguides.** A thin glass/plastic slab; light is coupled in, bounces by total internal reflection, and is coupled out to the eye via gratings.
 Sleek and thin, but fabrication needs nanometer-scale gratings and clean-room processes.
 Throughput is brutal — only on the order of **a few percent** of the light from the engine reaches the eye, which is why waveguide builds demand extremely bright panels.
-You *can buy* waveguide evaluation modules; you cannot make good ones at home.
 5. **Retinal/laser beam scanning.** Scans an image directly toward the retina.
-Always-in-focus, but laser safety and alignment are serious — not a beginner path.
+Always-in-focus, but laser safety and alignment

-**Verdict:** start with magnifier-on-a-bench to validate, then build a **birdbath** for the wearable.

 ### Math